Conduct and regulatory risks

-Our Code and YES check
+Our Code and the YES Check

+We have a number of tools that guide the way we work together.
+Our Code provides guidance on the behaviour we expect from all employees, and lays out the standards of conduct that support our values.
+It sets out what we expect of each other and what our customers and communities expect of us.
 The YES check is a simple tool that asks five questions to guide the thinking behind our decisions and actions.
+Our customers expect each of us to exercise good judgement and to do the right thing.
 We use our values to help us think through decisions and make sure we do the right thing.
 When in doubt, we use the YES check for guidance.